LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 1.Marketing email frequency drop/increase.
 2.Decrease in activation of accounts by Yammer.
-3.Businesses hiring new employees, hence new Yammer users leading to the gradual increase in engagement, but then drop is due to those users discontinuing user of Yammer.
+3.Businesses hiring new employees, hence new Yammer users leading to the gradual increase in engagement, but then drop is due to those users discontinuing their use of Yammer.
 4.Broken product feature.
 5.Yammer users going on holiday.
 6.No reason.

 ## Method for testing (number corresponds to previous list element)
-1. Having identified the users with no engagement in the 'drop in engagement' period (28th July-4 August) we use the Email Events table
-(tutorial.yammer_emails) to see if those users had more/less marketing emails than the users who did engage in that period.
-If so then there's a correlation and the drop/increase in the emails could be the cause.
-Given that it doesn't make sense to identify the individuals that were active during the week before the drop, but not active during the week of the drop (as there are users who weren't active during the busiest week, but were active during the week of the drop, including other combinations of activity and non-activity of users) we have to try and find patterns across all users.
+1. Given that it doesn't make sense to identify the individuals that were active during the week before the drop, but not active during the week of the drop (as there are users who weren't active during the busiest week, but were active during the week of the drop, including other combinations of activity and non-activity of users) we have to try and find patterns across all users and then see if any variables correlate with 'active users'.

 2. The Users table (tutorial.yammer_users) has columns 'activated_at' and 'created_at', using which we can group the amount of new users created and the number of activated users each week to see if there was a noticable decline in activated users or disparity in the 2 values